Queen's 10,000 diamonds on display in London

 Eventually, though, the stone weighing 3,106 carats in its rough state was presented to King Edward VII who decided to have it cut and polished.

 It produced nine principal stones and 96 small brilliant diamonds.
-The two main gems, the largest colourless and flawless cut diamonds in the world, were set in the Sovereign’s Sceptre and Imperial State Crown.
+The two main gems, the largest colorless and flawless cut diamonds in the world, were set in the Sovereign’s Scepter and Imperial State Crown.

 Like many of the important diamonds in the exhibition, Cullinan III and IV were used in a variety of settings over time but today form a brooch worn by Queen Elizabeth at a service of thanksgiving at St. Paul’s Cathedral earlier this month.